pyrocko/qseek/README.md

 [![Documentation](https://img.shields.io/badge/read-documentation-blue)](https://pyrocko.github.io/qseek/)
 <!-- [![PyPI](https://img.shields.io/pypi/v/lassie)](https://pypi.org/project/lassie/) -->

-Qseek is a data-driven earthquake detection and localisation framework for large seismic data sets.
-The framework is based on a stacking and migration approach, a beamforming method.
-It combines neural network phase annotations with an iterative octree localisation approach for efficient and accurate localisation of seismic events.
+Qseek is a data-driven earthquake detection and localisation framework driven by machine-learning and designed for large seismic data sets.
+The method is based on a stacking and migration approach, a beamforming method.
+It combines neural network phase annotations with an iterative octree localisation approach for accurate localisation of seismicity.

 Key features are of the earthquake detection and localisation framework are: